 In addition to the required auto insurance, Florida residents can purchase an additional underinsured/uninsured motorist policy.
 This supplementary insurance is specifically designed to protect the policyholder if an at-fault driver is uninsured, underinsured, or unable to be located.
 If you are filing a claim against an insurance company based on your insurance policy’s coverage and not the negligence of another motorist, the deadline is five years instead of four; under Florida law, this is considered a lawsuit based on a contract.

 Call Our Florida Car Accident Attorney for a Free Consultation

 You have legal rights if you were injured in a car accident, and it is important to protect them.
 While you have four years to file a lawsuit, any hesitation only serves to make your case more challenging.
 Additionally, insurance companies are rarely working in your best interests, so it is critical to have the representation of an experienced Florida attorney before signing any settlement agreements or verbally agreeing to fault.
 Prosper Shaked is a Miami personal injury attorney dedicated to assisting people hurt in car accidents.
 If you have been injured in an auto accident, do not hesitate to protect your legal rights.
-Call The Law Offices of Prosper Shaked at (305) 694-2676 to schedule a free, confidential appointment.
+Call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 to schedule a free, confidential appointment.